stub42/postgresql-charm/README.markdown

   to create a redundant copy of your database until the client charms are updated.

 - You cannot host multiple units in a single juju container.
+This is problematic as some PostgreSQL features, such as tablespaces, use user specified absolute paths.

 - You cannot add a new unit to a service until all existing 'hot standby's have finished building. `juju deploy -n 3` and `juju add-unit -n 2`